Ephraimite (coin): Financing the cost of war

-Frederic the Great used Ephraimites to finance the Seven Years' War.
+Frederick the Great used Ephraimites to finance the Kingdom of Prussia's involvement in the Third Silesian War (part of the Seven Years' War).
 He debased the currency five times.
 By producing and issuing such coins of low value the royal treasury could make a considerable profit.
 This was mainly the task of the banker and court Jew Veitel-Heine Ephraim (1703–1775) and the debased coins were called after him, "Ephraimiten".

 The financial gain was that the content of gold and silver was significantly lower than official levels, and large amounts of silver were replaced by inferior copper.
 However, the coins were put into circulation with their full value and accordingly yielded large profits to the Royal Treasury.

-The original coin stamps came from Saxony.
-These Saxon coin stamps mainly dated back before 1756 and became available to the Prussian state when it occupied Saxony.
-In Leipzig the entrepreneurs Ephraim, Itzig and company produced vast masses of low-valued money, in tympfs, and in six-, three- and (most often) eight- groschen pieces.
+The original coin stamps came from the mint of the Electorate of Saxony.
+These Saxon coin stamps mainly dated back before 1756 and became available to the Prussian state when it occupied Saxony in the early stages of the Third Silesian War.
+In Leipzig the entrepreneurs Ephraim, Itzig and company produced vast masses of low-valued money, in tympfs, and in six-, three- and (most often) eight-groschen pieces.
 At first they used Saxon stamps found in 1753 and later on newly produced casts of the Saxon type.

 Recipients could not identify the inferior value of the coin at first sight, as coin stamps were in use that had produced full-value coins before the war.
 Ephraimite five thaler coins differed from true ones in their size and colour: they were thicker and had a reddish colour.
 As the weight had to be correct in the era of coinbalances and copper has a more than 50% lower specific weight, this led to the unusual thickness of the coins to reach the "mandatory" weight.
 The fraud was not as easy to identify by thickness in the case of the silver coins, since the specific weight of copper is only 15% lower than that of silver.
 Citizens initially accepted the "Ephraimiten" according to the (pre-war) face value, to discover that better informed traders would not accept this money at such value.

 From 1757 even Prussian 1/6 thaler coins were significantly reduced in fineness by Prussia without official announcement.
 There are Prussian full copper counterfeits of the 1/6 thaler piece from this time which were silver-coated only on the outside.
 This leads to the possible assumption that in the chaos of war there were also private counterfeiters at work.